 The Inglesina Fast Table Chair is a small hanging chair that clamps down to the side of a table or counter top.
 Not only does it take up so little space while in use, it folds down further when stored away.
 They even sew the carrying bag into the chair so you can’t lose it.

 If you will primarily use your high chair at a table or counter-top, a clip-on chair like the Inglesina is the smallest and most inconspicuous high chair option available.
-However, if you plan to do regular outdoor or picnic-style eating, you’ll be better served by a more versatile travel booster, like the hiccapop.
+However, if you plan to do regular outdoor or picnic-style eating without a table, you’ll be better served by a more versatile travel booster, like the hiccapop travel chair.

 - Chicco 360 Hook-On Chair: The Chicco 360 is a hook-on high chair that allows you to rotate your baby to multiple positions.
-This is handy so you can have the baby face you when seated side-by-side.
-It is more expensive than the Inglesina though.
+This is a handy feature so you can have the baby face you when seated side-by-side.
+It also comes with a tray which is an add on for some Inglesina models.
+However, it does not accommodate the range of table thicknesses as the Inglesina.

 Easiest to Clean Chair: Primo Folding Chair